rmm101/nx-monorepo/README.md

 <img width="1005" alt="Screenshot 2024-01-05 at 17 08 33" src="https://github.com/101-Ways/nx-monorepo/assets/147872465/a3b6e47c-6c60-48e7-b93d-b68d3c551c16">

+To be able to use test this project locally or deploy to production, you will need to set up a Contentful account, the associated environment variables.
+More details on this can be found in the Contentful section below.

 #### next-payments (Next.js project)

 <img width="959" alt="Screenshot 2024-01-09 at 14 01 32" src="https://github.com/101-Ways/nx-monorepo/assets/147872465/f01fcf59-bef6-4fc2-83c2-f2b6759b9a70">